MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/building-the-extension-unit-sample-control.md

     !endif
     ```

 5. Use the *Guidgen.exe* tool (which is included in the Microsoft Windows SDK) to create three GUIDs:

     - Use the first GUID as the property set ID for your extension unit.
 Replace the x-based GUID placeholders with the new GUID in *Xuproxy.h, Xusample.rgs,Xuplgin.inf,* and in your extension unit descriptor at the hardware level.
     - Use the second GUID as the IID for your extension unit.
 Replace the y-based GUID placeholders with the new GUID in *Interface.idl* and *Xuplgin.inf*.
     - Use the third GUID as the class GUID (clsid) for your extension unit.
 Replace the z-based GUID placeholder with the new GUID in *Xuplgin.inf, Xuproxy.h*, and *Xusample.rgs.*

 6. Copy *Extend.def* from the WIA extend sample and edit it. *Uvcxuplugn.def* should contain:

-    ```make
+    ```cpp
     LIBRARY uvcxuplgn

     EXPORTS